Vinther

 Vinther (also spelled Winther) is a common Anglo-Germanic surname dating back to the 13th century.
 The name developed from the Anglo-French word Vintner, meaning someone who is involved with winemaking.
 The surname is used worldwide, but is mainly found in Europe and the United States.

 Etymology

 History

-The surname Vinther dates back to 1221 England and derives from the Anglo-French word Vintner, meaning a person engaged in winemaking.
-It was an occupational name for wine sellers during the 13th century.
-In Denmark and Norway, it was originally given to people considered to possess a frosty or gloomy temperament, the corresponding Old English and Old High German words being Winter and Wintar.
-In Central, South and Eastern Europe the surname had changed to Vinter by leaving letter H from the word.
+The surname Vinther dates back to 13th century England and derives from the Anglo-French word Vintner, meaning a person engaged in winemaking.
+In Denmark and Norway, it was originally given to people considered to possess a frosty or gloomy temperament.

 Usage

-Vinther is the 92,287th most common surname in the world.
+Vinther is the 141,009th most common surname in the world.
 It is most prevalent in Denmark and the highest density is in the Faroe Islands.
-Nowadays, it is most popular in Europe and the United States.